Merzasphor/MWSE/docs/source/events/collision.md

 # collision

-This event is triggered on a collision.
+This event is triggered on a collision and all the frames during the collision.

 ```lua
 --- @param e collisionEventData